-- GEO-6 Prior to the issuance of project grading permits, the City Engineer shall meet with the grading contractor and soils engineer to determine which improvement techniques shall be utilized to reduce or mitigate liquefaction potential within the lowlands area.
-The techniques shall include, at a minimum, the following techniques which shall be evaluated as part of the project geotechnical report: - GE06.1 Densification of loose sands via vibratory techniques, pressure grout the sand zones, or dewater the area and then remove and recompact the sands zones with engineered fill. - GE06.2 Provide gravel drains to aid in the dissipation of porewater pressure during an earthquake. - GE06.3 Increase the overburden pressure by adding an appropriate thickness of fill. - GE06.4 Where structures are proposed, provide structural support via deep foundations in the area of high liquefaction potential, and utilize post- tensioned/structural mat foundations for structures situated within moderate liquefaction prone areas. - GEO-7 Prior to the issuance of grading permits, the City Engineer shall meet with the construction contractor to evaluate options pertaining to the settlement process in areas underlain by soft silts and clay soils and the preloading of the ground in these areas by placement of a surcharge fill if recommenced by the project geotechnical study. - GEO-8 Organic-rich layers found on the project site should be removed, blended with other inorganic onsite soils where necessary and recompacted, or selectively disposed of outside of the structural fill arms.
+- GE06.3 Increase the overburden pressure by adding an appropriate thickness of fill. - GE06.4 Where structures are proposed, provide structural support via deep foundations in the area of high liquefaction potential, and utilize post- tensioned/structural mat foundations for structures situated within moderate liquefaction prone areas. - GEO-7 Prior to the issuance of grading permits, the City Engineer shall meet with the construction contractor to evaluate options pertaining to the settlement process in areas underlain by soft silts and clay soils and the preloading of the ground in these areas by placement of a surcharge fill if recommenced by the project geotechnical study. - GEO-8 Organic-rich layers found on the project site should be removed, blended with other inorganic onsite soils where necessary and recompacted, or selectively disposed of outside of the structural fill arms.
 Excavated soils may require spreading to dry before being placed as engineered fill.
 If large pockets or thick layers of highly organic materials (dark organic soils) are encountered during excavation, these material should be stockpiled for future disposal or used in nonstructural fills on the project site.

 The development proposed under this application would occur upon the upland mesa portion of the Hellman Ranch site.
 Other than seismic hazards, the geologic report prepared for the project did not identify any significant geologic hazard associated with development of the upland mesa.
 Mitigation measures were outlined in the Hellman Ranch Specific Plan EIR (cited above) which would reduce any potentially significant impact to insignificance.
 These mitigation measures primarily relate to the grading of the site (which is not the subject of this permit).
 However, these measures also relate to the design of the structures, such as the foundation system.
 For instance, the mitigation measures GEO-1 and GEO-2 requires the applicant to complete a detailed subsurface geologic investigation to ensure that appropriate seismic hazard safeguards are incorporated into the grading and the structures and requires that the development occur in conformance with current building code.
 Mitigation measure GEO-3 requires the applicant to prepare a soil study to ensure that soil preparation and foundation designs adequately compensate for any adverse soil conditions.
 Mitigation measures GEO-4, GEO-6 through 6.4, and GEO-7 establish requirements related to the grading of the site.
 These measures must be undertaken prior to commencement of construction of the residential structures.
 Therefore, in order to ensure that all previously identified mitigation measures are implemented prior to the commencement of construction of the homes and to assure the structural integrity of the development, the Commission imposes Special Condition 1 and 8.
 Special Condition 1 requires the applicant to complete the requirements of mitigation measures GEO-1 through GEO-4, and GEO-6 through GEO-7 prior to issuance of this coastal development permit.
-Special Condition 8 requires the applicant to submit final plans for each residential structure including site plans, floor plans, elevations and foundation plans, as modified by Special Condition 8.
-Special Condition 8 also requires the applicant to submit, for the Executive Director's review and approval, evidence that an appropriate licensed professional has reviewed and approved all final design and construction plans and certified that each of those final plans is consistent with all of the geologic hazard mitigation requirements outlined in Special Condition 8 of Coastal Development Permit 5-97-367, as amended.
+Special Condition 8 requires the permittee to submit final plans for each residential structure including site plans, floor plans, elevations and foundation plans, as modified by Special Condition 8.
+Special Condition 8 also requires the permittee to submit, for the Executive Director's review and approval, evidence that an appropriate licensed professional has reviewed and approved all final design and construction plans and certified that each of those final plans is consistent with all of the geologic hazard mitigation requirements outlined in Special Condition 8 of Coastal Development Permit 5-97-367, as amended.
 If compliance with above outlined mitigation measures requires substantial changes to the plans, an amendment or new permit is required unless the Executive Director determines that no amendment or new permit is necessary.